It can be very, very frustrating.

-But one thing we know about most of these hacks is that they often originate “elsewhere”.
-By that I mean that they often originate in countries other than the one in which you reside, or even other areas within your country.
+But one thing we know about most of these hacks is that they often originate “somewhere else”, in countries other than the one in which you reside (or even other areas within your country).

 When Microsoft sees a new login from a new location, they err on the side of caution by asking for additional verification.

-Unfortunately, if you’re travelling and haven’t prepared, it can also keep you from being successful.
+Unfortunately, if you’re traveling and haven’t prepared, it can also keep you from being successful.

 In my example above, you’ll notice I have several options to prove that I’m the rightful account holder.

 - An email message sent to an alternate email address.

 - An email message sent to a different alternate email address.

 - A text message sent to a phone number.